-Georgia Center for Continuing Education
+UGA Center for Continuing Education & Hotel

 1197 South Lumpkin Street, Athens, GA 30602

+Overnight students will check in at the residence hall on Sunday evening and check out on Saturday morning.
 Activities take place all over the UGA campus and Athens, including other local colleges.
 During the program, students will travel around by foot, bus and university vehicle.
 We will have social activities and fun field trips planned for the students during the week.
 More details will be available in your confirmation email and in the welcome email sent out three weeks before camp begins.

-Overnight Camp - $790
+Overnight Camp - $910